Observations and Recommendations About

 Said another way, I win because of my marketing...which is supported by communication and service.
 You won't succeed without it.

 After you have determined whether or not your idea infringes on another, or if it is patentable, I suggest you work backwards in order to determine if there is a realistic chance of profit.
 When I say "profit" I mean MORE money coming in than going out.
 It isn't enough to sell a lot of products.
-I've done that and lost money.
+I've done that and lost money because the advertising cost too much.
 It has to be profitable.

 Start with the consumer.
 While you are probably already convinced they will like it and that it will fill a need, the questions that need to be answered are: